 Social media is an incredibly important resource for everyone, including those with learning difficulties.
 Staying connected and engaged with the outside world effectively combats isolation, so now is a better time than any to introduce sites like Facebook, Twitter and Skype to older service users.
 Or they may prefer a simple phone call or a text message.

-Here are a couple of helpful links to make social media and technology accessible to people with learning disabilities:
+Here is a helpful link to make social media and technology accessible to people with learning disabilities:

 4. Get extra help